 As managers of the Company, the Executive Directors have a permanent contract related to their employment relationship in MFE's subsidiaries.
 The Company policy is to not set in advance the financial aspects of any early termination of the work relationship or mandate.
-However, consistently with market practice, it is provided that the compensation paid in case of termination/resolution of the work relationship does not exceed 12 months of overall compensation, in addition to the amounts provided for by the applicable legislation on termination of employment in case the respective member is an employee of the Company58.
+However, consistently with market practice, it is provided that the compensation paid in case of termination/resolution of the work relationship does not exceed 12 months in relation to the fixed remuneration received as members of the Management Board, in addition, where applicable, to the amounts provided for by the legislation on termination of employment in case the respective member is an employee of the Company.
 In this respect, the methods for determining the amount to be disbursed under the Medium/Long-Term Incentive Plan are described in the Plan Regulations.
 The Regulations determine that a terminated employee can be classed as a bad leaver or a good leaver depending on the reason that their employment was terminated, which then affects their payout levels.